ATHLETICS: All athletes review and sign the Athletic Code of Conduct: Available on our Yelm High School website link here

 PARKING: Parking in student lots is a privilege and requires each vehicle to be registered with the school and to appropriately display the approved parking decal.
 In order to receive a Parking Permit, please obtain an application information from the Main Office.
 Unregistered vehicles, vehicles inappropriately or illegally parked, or vehicles creating a safety hazard will receive a parking violation notice and may be subject to impounding/ towing at owner’s expense.
 Violators may lose driving privileges for the remainder of the year.

 A search of a motor vehicle may be made based on reasonable suspicion when related to a possible school violation.

 Under no circumstances may a student park in visitor or staff parking.
-Student parking in those areas are subject to total loss of parking privileges on campus.
+Students parking in those areas are subject to total loss of parking privileges on campus.

 Adjacent city streets are considered an extension of the school parking lot and campus and are therefore subject to the Search and Seizure Policy when related to a possible school violation as stated in this handbook.

 SIGNS AND BULLETIN BOARDS: Material placed on the bulletin boards or any signs put up in the building must have prior administrative approval.